benhar-dev/mobject-io/docs/README.md

 #### **Inheritance**

+This example shows how to achieve this by inheriting from the CyclicInstance class.

-Start by creating FlashingLamp Function Block with the following code.
+1. Start by creating FlashingLamp Function Block with the following code.

 ```declaration
 FUNCTION_BLOCK FlashingLamp EXTENDS CyclicInstance